lishiyo/twincore-prototype/memory-bank/v0/systemPatterns.md

 3.  **Clear API Contract:** The FastAPI layer defines the stable interface for Dev A.
 4.  **Modular Ingestion:** Design ingestion pipelines to easily add new sources.
 5.  **Configuration Driven:** Use environment variables or config files for database connections, model names, etc.
+6.  **Proper Resource Management:** Avoid global singleton instances for services with event loop dependencies.
+Only use global singletons for stateless utilities without event loop dependencies.

 **Proposed Architecture Diagram:**